Frog Squats exercise is a great exercise to work the quadriceps, hamstring and gluteus muscles.

 Form and Technique

-Frog Squats are all about constant tension.
+Frog Squats technique is all about constant tension.
 Think of your hips like a lever that moves up and down.

 There is a flexibility component in Frog Squats because of the wider stance.
 Only go as deep as your flexibility will allow.

-Maintain a bend in your legs all throughout the exercise to protect the knees from shearing forces.
+Maintain a bend in your legs all throughout the exercise to protect the knees.